-Nimbu Pani, or Shikanji, is a refreshing Indian spiced lemonade with a perfect balance of sweet, salty and tangy flavors.
-This popular summer drink is easy to make at home with freshly squeezed lime, sugar and water, and is flavored with cumin, chaat masala and Himalayan salt.
+Nimbu Pani, or Shikanji, is a refreshing Indian spiced lemonade with a perfect balance of sweet, salty, and tangy flavors.
+This popular summer drink is easy to make at home with freshly squeezed lime, sugar, and water and is flavored with cumin, chaat masala, and Himalayan salt.

-Nimbu Pani or Shikanji is a staple in north India during summers.
+Nimbu Pani, or Shikanji, is a summer staple in north India.
 Also known as Shikanjvi, this light and refreshing drink provides instant energy and keeps you hydrated.
-If you visit Delhi during summers, you'll find street carts selling this spiced lemonade all over the city.

-Growing up, I had a glass or two everyday to beat the heat during summers.
-Today I'm sharing my mom's easy Nimbu Pani recipe.
+Growing up, I had a glass or two every day to beat the summer heat.
+Today, I'm sharing my mom's easy Nimbu Pani recipe.
 I'm sharing her homestyle nimbu pani along with restaurant-style Shikanji, which tends to be sweeter.
-The best part about this recipe is that you can customize it to your liking very easily.

 Jump to: